Understand how your CPC compares. Dive into benchmark data by industry, region, and campaign type

 Detailed observation of presented data

-Agriculture’s Facebook Ads cost-per-click ran consistently below the global benchmark this year, but with sharper month-to-month swings and a distinct mid-year lift before sliding into a soft Q4.
-Across all countries, Agriculture CPCs averaged $0.56, roughly half of the $1.14 global all-industry average, with a June high and a December low bookending a choppy second half.
+Across all countries, Agriculture’s Facebook Ads CPC ran well below the global, all‑industry benchmark in 2025, with a clear mid‑year lift that gave way to a late‑year cooldown.
+The pattern was choppier than the market, featuring a strong June high, softer shoulders in April and October, and a December low that closed the year near the trough.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for Agriculture across all countries compared to the global benchmark.

 Insights & analysis of Facebook advertising costs